DickEmma/WeDei/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/gomah/bluise)

-# Bluise - A Nuxt.js & Netlify CMS boilerplate.
+# WeDei - A Platfrom for all your data editing and manipulation needs, and so much more.

-I wanted to explore Netlify CMS & Tailwind CSS, ended up creating this boilerplate.
+I wanted to give back to the society, hence this site, if you are hungry for data analysis, hang on.

 So far we've got: